deRegent/CarND-Lane-Detection/writeup_template.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect on my work in a written report

 ### Reflection